“…faultless technique and unfailing insight.” Gramophone Magazine

 “...faultless technique and unfailing insight.”
 Gramophone Magazine

-Retorica’s debut CD English Violin Duos was chosen as Gramophone Magazine's 'Editor's choice' and the 'must hear' CD for chamber music: "superbly responsive playing from Harriet Mackenzie and Philippa Mo.... faultless technique and unfailing insight" .
+Retorica’s debut CD English Violin Duos was chosen as Gramophone Magazine's 'Editor's choice' and the 'must hear' CD for chamber music: "superbly responsive playing .... faultless technique and unfailing insight" .
 Retorica have also received critical acclaim for their Dutton recording of John McCabe's Double violin concerto and most recently received five stars for their receding of Paul Patterson's Allusions with the English Symphony Orchestra.

 Philippa plays a violin by Julius Cesare Gigli from 1786.